 Thirty Years of National Competition

-In 2010 at the National Touch League championships in Kawana on the Sunshine Coast, Touch Football Australia celebrated thirty years of National Competition with a function at the Caloundra RSL.
-Host for the event was Touch commentator and announcer Adam Collins who interviewed on stage past presidents of the sport.
+In 2010 at the National Touch League championships in Kawana Waters on the Sunshine Coast, Touch Football Australia celebrated thirty years of National Competition with a function at the Caloundra RSL.
+Host for the event was Touch commentator and announcer Adam Collins who interviewed on stage past Presidents of the sport.
 Each recounted their contribution and all praised the work of the then Technical Panel for the efforts they put into the development of the game.

 Prior to the event a panel was established to select the best Male and Female players, Coaches and Referees from the first National Tournament in 1980 to the present day.
 Like the fifty year committee mentioned earlier; in the final analysis, twelve of the fourteen players were identified by all members of the committee, making the last two selections a quick debate.
 The team was announce by Cary Thompson who before naming the teams paid tribute to one of the forgotten pioneers of coaching, Denis Coffey.
 The teams were:-